Visit New York in 5 days

 This visit is all the more moving if you follow it up with a visit to the 9/11 Museum.
 There you will find pieces of the collapsed towers and personal belongings of the victims found in the rubble.
 The museum is also full of documents to see and videos to watch.

 I'll talk more about this later in the article, but you can also go to the One World Observatory platform to view the site from above.
 This is a good experience, especially as you can buy a combined ticket to access the different sites.
-This is quite handy if you want to discover the different sites, and you will also pay less by taking the combo ticket than if you bought each admission ticket separately.
+This is quite handy if you want to discover them, and you will also pay less by taking the combined ticket than if you bought each admission ticket separately.

 MORE INFORMATION ON COMBO TICKETS HERE